 You don’t need 5 great reasons to stop by Gembrook village – the trip here on a sunny afternoon is reason itself!
-For over 120 years Melburnians have been coming here in the hottest parts of summer to picnic and walk in shady parks and among forests, streams and waterfalls.
+For over 120 years Melburnians have been coming here in the hottest parts of summer to picnic and walk among forests, shady parks, streams, and waterfalls.

 Gembrook was named after the low-quality precious stones found in the creek by the Gembrook Mining Company.
 In the 1850s gold prospectors, including many Chinese prospectors, came to Gembrook.
 The first store and post office in 1880.
 When you see the size of these colossal eucalyptus trees you’ll understand why saw-milling quickly became the main industry.
 More than 20 timber mills operated in the area until bush-fires in 1926 and 1936 destroyed many of the mills.
 The Ash Wednesday bushfires of 1983 sealed the fate of the saw-milling industry and tourism and agriculture became the village mainstays.
 Today the Gembrook population is 2350.

 A weird period in this sleepy village’s history started in the 1870s when a distinguished group of gentlemen known as the Victorian Acclimatisation Society got hold of 600 acres of land in Gembrook.
 The Society used the land to breed animals and grow plants that they imported from overseas.
 They did this with the intention of releasing the animals into the wild and seeding the plants around the countryside in order to provide lots of food for rural Australians.

 Driving here in a convertible is a heavenly experience (not so much in winter…) But one of the other 5 great reasons to stop by Gembrook village is the equally wonderful way of getting to this little village less than two hours from central Melbourne….